If you want to learn how to make stickers with Cricut, you’ve come to the right place!

 - Packing and shipping materials: tape, cardboard, envelopes, electronic scale, boxes & packing material, etc. $50-$80

 The largest upfront cost for starting a vinyl decal business is the vinyl cutting machine.
 These machines range from $200 to over $3000, most machines I recommend run from $200-350.

-If you need a hand picking out a machine, I posted an article reviewing the 6 best Cricut machines of 2018.
-You can also check out my comparison of the two most popular machines, the Silhouette Cameo 3 and the Cricut Explore Air 2.
+If you need help comparing Cricut vs Silhouette you can check out that review of the two most popular machines, the Silhouette Cameo 4 and the Cricut Maker.

 You’ll want something with speed and power if you’re cutting enough to make a business out of it.
 Out of the most popular machines, these make the cut:

 - Cricut Explore 3

 - Cricut Joy (Not capable of using Cricut Print-Then-Cut, but does work with Draw-Then-Cut)

 Selecting the right software to use is one of the most important decisions you can make with any project, and making custom decals is no different.